Time-of-check to time-of-use

 Early versions of OpenSSH had an exploitable race condition for Unix domain sockets.
 They remain a problem in modern systems; as of 2019, a TOCTOU race condition in Docker allows root access to the filesystem of the host platform.
 In the 2023 Pwn2Own competition in Vancouver, a team of hackers were able to compromise the gateway in an updated Tesla Model 3 using this bug.

 In 2025, a TOCTOU race condition in Amazon Web Services' DNS management system for DynamoDB caused a major outage across the US-EAST-1 region.
 The incident stemmed from outdated DNS plans being applied after newer ones had already been cleaned up, resulting in the deletion of endpoint IP addresses and widespread service failure.

+Description

+A program is vulnerable to a TOCTOU race condition if it: